-All parking associated with the proposed short stay accommodation is contained in the car park at basement level which is screened from the street by the ground floor apartments.
+All parking associated with the proposed short stay accommodation is contained in the car park at ground floor level which is screened from the street by the building entrance and ground floor apartments.
 The car parking provisions are fully compliant with Element 18 of the CBACP.